-Episode 1: Catalina es muy impuntual.
-This first episode covers the main uses of ser and estar, providing lots of examples about how to:
+- Episode 1: ¡Pero si yo no sé bailar salsa!.
+This first episode covers the main uses of saber and conocer, providing lots of examples about the differences between these two verbs.

 Each episode includes a PDF document with activities and an audio file.
 The activities are organized following this structure: